 Deployed Java/J2EE applications to Application servers in an Agile continuous integration environment and also automated the whole process.

-• An engineer responsibilities sometimes require "mechanical skills."
-The responsibilities that rely on this skills are shown by this resume excerpt: "mechanical skills allow engineers to apply basic engineering concepts and mechanical processes to the design of new devices and systems."
-This resume example shows how this skill is used by engineers: "conducted preventive maintenance on all mechanical equipment. "
+Mechanical skills. engineer responsibilities often require "mechanical skills."
+The duties that rely on this skill are shown by the fact that "mechanical skills allow engineers to apply basic engineering concepts and mechanical processes to the design of new devices and systems."
+This resume example shows what engineers do with mechanical skills on a typical day: "conducted preventive maintenance on all mechanical equipment. "

-• See the full list of engineer skills.
+See the full list of engineer skills

 Engineer Resume